Skip to main content

 }

-• Because you've edited your Gradle files, Android Studio will ask you whether you want to sync the Gradle files.
-You can sync now.
+3. Since you've modified your Gradle files, Android Studio will prompt you to sync the Gradle files.
+Proceed with syncing.

 Add a map

-Open the activity you’d like to add a map to and use the code below.
+Open the activity where you want to add a map and use the following code.

-To make it work you should provide mapID and token to the mapData request.
+To make it work, you need to provide mapID and token in the mapData request:

 import android.os.Bundle